IndigoUnited/js-dejavu/README.md

 ---

+Have you have had the feeling that something you saw is somewhat familiar?
+Thats the feeling you will if you use this library.
 Prototypal inheritance is powerful and flexible, yet difficult to understand and to use on large projects. dejavu is a library that delivers classic inheritance on top of JavaScript prototypal inheritance.